Mapse/SPS_MC/README.md

 * **crab_config_LHE.py**: edit lines 6-9 with the correct variables for your case.
 * **submit_LHE.py**: change the name of the text file and the number of wanted jobs.

-Then, to call CRAB, just do:
+Then, to call CRAB, do the following:

 ```
 python submit_LHE.py